alan707/garagebot/README.md

 ### Compiling this project

-If you make any changes to this project, make sure you star the compilation at the root of the directory (i.e. garagebot).
+If you make any changes to this project, make sure you start the compilation at the root of the directory (i.e. garagebot).